 The Company is controlled by Nest Investments (Holdings) Ltd, incorporated in Jersey, which owns 100% of the Company's shares.
-The Company's ultimate shareholder is Mr. Ghazi Abu Nahl.
+The Company's ultimate shareholder was Mr. Ghazi Abu Nahl at 31 December 2019 and Barbara Family Ltd at the date of this report.